Skip to content

 </xsl:stylesheet>

-The XSL transformation file has always the same wrapper as above and typically it contains the copy rule, that just leave everything untouched that is not explictly overwritten by another, more specific rule.
+The XSL transformation file has always the same wrapper as above and typically it contains the copy rule, that just leaves everything untouched that is not explictly overwritten by another, more specific rule.

 In the above example, we replace the site configuration.
 It is the typical case, that whole nodes from the configuration are replaced.